Ilavarasi1/pebbles/doc/source/admin_guide.rst

 Admin guide
 ===========

-This guide is aimed at administrators and developers, as we don't have a separate dev guide at the moment.
-Developers are expected to also be able to admin the system.
+This guide is aimed at administrators and developers, as we do not have a separate dev guide at the moment.
+Developers are expected to also be able to administrate the system.

 Contents: